Find the Perfect Eyeglass Frames: Your 5-Step Plan

-The pair you choose will define your look.
+The pair of eyeglass frames you choose will define your look.
 All the more reason to be a smart shopper

 It’s hard to know what to prioritize.

-For help, enter frame guru Preston Fassel, a former optician who’s currently the eyewear historian at 20/20 magazine.
-He has foolproof advice that can help even the toughest to please among us find the perfect pair.
+For help, enter eyeglass frame guru Preston Fassel, a former optician who’s currently the eyewear historian at 20/20 magazine.
+He has foolproof advice that can help even the toughest to please among us find the perfect pair of eyeglass frames.

 You show your hairstylist pictures of haircuts and colors you admire, right?
 Eyeglasses are no different.